improve-ai/tracker-trainer/README.md

 ## Deploy the Stack

-to a new dev stage in us-east-1
+Deploy a new dev stage in us-east-1

 ```console
 $ serverless deploy --stage dev